tofarr/servey/README.md

 * http://localhost:8000/openapi.json : OpenAPI Schema for your project
 * http://localhost:8000/graphql : GraphQL endpoint for your project

-Note that the OpenAPI Docs are populated using the annotations on your function, the action decorator, and any documentation you provided.
+Servey populates the OpenAPI Schema using the annotations on your function, the action decorator, and any documentation you provided.

 ## Specifying Example Usage for Actions

-Examples for usage may be specified in the [action](servey/action/action.py) decorator, and will be available in the OpenAPI schema as well as potentially being used to generate unit tests.
+You can specify action usage examples using the [action](servey/action/action.py) decorator.
+These will be available in the OpenAPI schema as well as potentially being used to generate unit tests.
 Update your actions.py with the following:

 ```
 from servey.action.action import action